dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
 * analyzes all import statements
 * follows them and includes everything that is actually linked
 * can do other stuff like delete unused code - tree shaking
+* akin to the linker step when compiling a c program